sawcce/jasonbase/readme.md

 ## Structure

-This github contains 3 directories :
+This repo contains 3 directories:

 -> client-test:
-Contains a bunch of snippets and an example to kickstart you experience
+Contains an assortment of snippets and an example to kickstart your experience

 -> package :
 The client side package to access your jdb